 7. Be ruthless with data to be brought forward

-One of our larger customers converting to Microsoft Dynamics NAV was adamant about needing two years of purchasing history for their purchasers.
-It turns out the purchasers never used the legacy data, wasting significant effort and incurring unnecessary costs.
-Every request to bring legacy data forward, other than the basic items, should be accompanied by a business case.
+Here’s an anecdote for you: one of our larger customers who was migrating to a new ERP and accounting system by converting to Microsoft Dynamics 365 Business Central was adamant about needing two years of purchasing history for their purchasers.
+But as it turned out, the purchasers never used the legacy data, adding a lot of unnecessary costs and time onto the project.
+Every request to bring legacy data forward, other than the basic items, should be accompanied by a real (not hypothetical) business use case.

-8. Keep the old system running as long as possible
+8. Keep the old system running for a limited period of time

-Depending on the circumstances, the company may be able to keep the old system running with a few user licenses in case anyone needs to query the system.
-After a few months on the new system, it is unlikely that anyone will need to access the old one.
-Reliability of the old system isn’t so important.
-In some cases, a report writer may be able to combine information from both systems, creating a cost-effective and useful solution.
+Depending on the circumstances, your company may be able to keep the old system running with a few user licenses in case anyone needs to query the system.
+After a few months to a year on the new system, it is unlikely that anyone will need to access the old one and you will have already found the instances where you need data from the old one and developed solutions for it.
+For instance, a report writer may be able to combine information from both systems, creating a cost-effective and useful solution (such as the data warehousing option we mentioned in #1).